SandeepDalalCSE/Ionic-Angular-02-RentHouse-Project/README.md

 | No. | Steps |
 |----|----|
 |1 | Just execute this command to generate a service `places` directly `ionic generate service places/places` . |

+## Creating a `place.model.ts` model file in places folder manually
+### Description
+We will creating an `place.model.ts` model file in which we will define our structure/properties of our place with property as id, title, description, imageUrl, price, etc.